 Caitlin Palo

 Caitlin Palo practices poetry, gardening, and martial arts in Seattle, where she earned her PhD in English from the University of Washington.
-Her day job is supporting crossdisciplinary research in the humanities.

-Professional Detail
+Professional Summary

+I earned my PhD in English Literature & Culture from the University of Washington.
 My dissertation examined the use of private letters as source material for published works that imagine new public relationships to history and to each other at pivotal political moments in 18th century Britain and 20th century America.
 Central authors included Alexander Pope, Mary Wortley Montagu, Mary Wollstonecraft, Dodie Bellamy and other writers of the New Narrative School.

 Poetry